 He seemed extremely happy with his decision.
 And that is what it is really all about; having as happy and fulfilling an existence as you can, art or no art.
 I have always envied him for being able to just walk away from artsy stuff and do something that was in sync with his times and culture, and be happy with it.

 Being artsy is a blessing and a curse

 A lesbian friend once told me back when things were even harder for gay people in the USA, “I would not wish this lifestyle on any one.
 But well, at the same time it is also the greatest joy in my life.”

 I feel the same way about art as she did about being queer.
 I wish I could just stop making stuff because being an "outsider" is not easy.
 But at the same time making art has brought me more joy than anything else in life.
-The artsy life is expensive.
+But the artsy life is expensive.
 You need time and money to really get art projects going, start selling work online or offline.
 You need energy to get publicity and support and learn your craft weather you are a dancer, painter, designer or writer.
-Whatever it is you do takes time and moola.
+Whatever it is you do it takes time and moola.
 There are few patrons these days and things are not set up for art making.
-Conversely, if you are willing to learn some tech skills and marketing skills and push that extroverted side it is possible to side step the gatekeepers of old and sell directly to your audience online.
+Conversely, if you are willing to learn some tech skills and marketing skills and push that extroverted side it is possible to side step the gatekeepers of old and sell directly to your audience online and offline.

 But it takes a certain determination to keep fighting for time and money to make art whether you are doing it full time or on the side while you work a traditional job.

 You have probably noticed that it can lots of time and space for messes and experiments before you reach that final product that you can sell or show.
 You also need money and knowledge of marketing and promotion if it is to be a satisfying, enjoyable experience at all unless you are able to just do it as a hobby on the side and more power to you if you can.
 It simplifies life to not feel compelled to sell your stuff.